notvolks/SulfurAI-1.3/README.md

 We are committed to making open source an enjoyable and respectful experience for our community.
 See <a href="https://github.com/notvolks/SulfurAI-1.3/blob/7659173774ff6fc09db1a1a957fa08d0f45bfea8/CODE_OF_CONDUCT.md"><code>CODE_OF_CONDUCT</code></a> for more information.

+## 💬 Other FAQ 💬

+---

+> _Do I need to restart my system after Sulfur installs?_
+>
+> _Answer: No, sulfur does *not* require a system restart after installation, although it may require a manual restart._

+---

+> _Does Sulfur encrypt my cache/training data?_
+>
+> _Answer: No, Sulfur does *not* encrypt cache/training_data as it is designed to run locally.
+Server support and encryption will be available on the business version._

+---

+> _Can I create my own model with Sulfur?_
+>
+> _Answer: Yes, you can modify every Sulfur script to make your own model, full support for this will come in later updates with user friendly UI._

+---

+`Send more questions to: nb.volkshub.inquiries@gmail.com`

+---

 ## 💫 Contributors

 <a href="https://github.com/notvolks/SulfurAI-1.3/graphs/contributors">